 Graham then took up a role as executive chef at the Mither Tap Restaurant at Pittodrie House Hotel, where utilising the local bounty he produced beautiful, seasonal plates such as scallops with ceviche, radish and fruit, Wild sea bream with gnocchi, pea, asparagus and saffron and Pan-roasted cod with confit new potatoes, pancetta, samphire and lemon.

 In 2015, Graham was offered the head chef position at the award-winning Dundee restaurant, Castlehill.
-There he continued to focus on local produce, while incorporating the latest international ingredients into his dishes.
+There he focused on local produce, while incorporating the latest international ingredients into his dishes.
 Signature dishes included ballotine of foie gras, wild halibut and scallop tortellini in a vanilla velouté with black olive crushed potatoes and broccoli and raspberry soufflé with lemon balm sorbet and crème anglaise.

 Foraged edibles also played a greater part in Graham's menus, inspired by the remarkable variety that can be found in Dundee’s thick woodlands.
 ‘We use wild garlic, all the sorrels, ground elder, pink purslane and sweet cicely,' he explains.
 'We go foraging a lot for mushrooms when they are in season.
 We have plants in the garden – people call them weeds – but I actually put them on the plate because they go with all the flavours I’ve got.
 I use wild flowers and things like that.
 Plants that were obviously used back in the day, but have just been forgotten about, gone wild and classed as a weed now.’

 Graham's style of cooking is still very much evolving.
 He says he uses traditional ingredients and flavours as his base, then enhances and contrasts from there, producing innovative and flavoursome combinations.
 ‘I take traditional ingredients and create the unexpected,' he says.
 'I like to keep it a bit unusual, to show people something different.'
-With the restaurant firmly established as one of the best in Scotland, Graham left Castlehill in January 2019.
+With the restaurant firmly established as one of the best in Scotland, Graham, who appeared on Netflix cooking show The Final Table in 2018, left Castlehill in January 2019.
+He travelled and worked around the world before, in 2023, opening Castlehill Bistro in America's Texas.